shloknatarajan/cs224w-project/docs/MODEL_RESULTS_SUMMARY.md

 ### 4. Node2Vec + GCN
 **Log**: `node2vec_gcn_20251209_225240/node2vec_gcn.log`
 **Date**: December 9, 2025

+**What this model is**: Offline Node2Vec embeddings (random walk-based) pretrain node representations that capture proximity and community structure; a shallow GCN then fine-tunes these embeddings with supervised link signals.

+**Why the results matter**: This pipeline is inexpensive and transferable to graphs lacking rich features.
+The small val-test gap suggests Node2Vec provides stable inductive bias; these logs are a good baseline for cold-start settings or when external features are unavailable.

 | Metric | Validation | Test | Best Epoch |
 |--------|-----------|------|------------|